adamosimpson21/gridguesser/README.md

 - `src/app/globals.css` - Some simple global CSS rules to help with page layout.
 You can enable Tailwind CSS here.
 - `src/app/page.tsx` - The main Next.js component.
 - `src/app/App.tsx` - Midleware component used to run Phaser in client mode.
-- `src/game/PhaserGame.tsx` - The React component that initializes the Phaser Game and serve like a bridge between React and Phaser.
+- `src/game/PhaserGame.tsx` - The React component that initializes the Phaser Fight and serve like a bridge between React and Phaser.
 - `src/game/EventBus.ts` - A simple event bus to communicate between React and Phaser.
 - `src/game` - Contains the game source code.
 - `src/game/main.tsx` - The main **game** entry point.
 This contains the game configuration and start the game.